The Duke Is Tops: Music

+Reception

+Variety wrote about Lena Horne that she was "a rather inept actress, but something to look at and hear."
+The film's premiere was a benefit for the NAACP, but Lena Horne's husband – who was opposed to her making the film – refused to allow her to attend, because she hadn't yet been paid for her work on the film.

 Distribution

 The Duke Is Tops has been released on DVD in North America.
-The film is in the public domain in America, and as such is available in multiple editions.
+The film is in the public domain in the U.S., and as such is available in multiple editions.